 To learn more about random.choice(), check out our Python random.choice() guide.

 The default name given to modules in your code is the name of the module.

 However, you can override the default module name using the as keyword.
-This is useful if the name of a module conflicts with a variable you have declared in your code, or another module that shares the same name.
+This is useful if the name of a module conflicts with a variable you have declared in your code.
+It is also useful if you want to reference another module that shares the same name.

 import time as t print(t.time())